zaldanaraul/serverless/docs/guides/variables.md

 Variables allow users to dynamically replace config values in `serverless.yml` config.

 They are especially useful when providing secrets for your service to use and when you are working with multiple stages.
+With Serverless Variables, you'll be able to do the following:

+- Reference & load variables from environment variables
+- Reference & load variables from CLI options
+- Recursively reference properties of any type from the same `serverless.yml` file
+- Recursively reference properties of any type from other YAML / JSON files
+- Recursively nest variable references within each other for ultimate flexibility
+- Combine multiple variable references to overwrite each other

 ## Syntax